boisgera/control-engineering-with-python/README.md

 ### Notebooks

-The slideshow contents are also available as [Jupyter notebooks](https://jupyter.org/) ; Open, edit and run these notebooks either
+The slideshow contents are also available as Jupyter notebooks.
+Open, edit and run these notebooks either

   - in the cloud: [open project with Binder][CEIP-binder], or